 - The amount we planned on using for a down payment.
 In our case, this was 10%

 We decided to apply for the loan only in my name.
-For all of our house purchases, we’ve made sure that we could make the payments using only my income, leaving Summer’s income as a bonus on top.
+For all of our house purchases, we’ve made sure that we could make the payments using only my income, leaving my wife’s income as a bonus on top.
 This greatly reduced the amount of paperwork I had to supply, but did cause a few headaches later on.

 Once we had all of this information, we were able to get a pre-approval letter for purchasing a $400,000 home.